 EMS 765S Teaching in the Outdoors (3) SUMMER ONLY.
 Formerly EMS 864S.
 Basic principles of outdoor teaching will be combined with outdoor skills and an environmental service learning investigation.
-Due to its content, this will be taught in escriptions Course workshop format during the summer semester.
-Credit will not be awarded to students who have credit for EMS 565S or 864S.
+Due to its content, this will be taught in workshop format during the summer semester.
+Credit will not be awarded to students who have credit for EMS 565S or 864S required).
+Credit will not be awarded to students who have credit for EMS 576.